 As described above, sea turtles and sharks become entangled in the webbing - typically surplus purse seine fishing net - used in FAD construction.
 A number of research projects have investigated alternative FAD designs that reduce incidental entanglement and catch of sharks and sea turtles, while maintaining the FADs' ability to aggregate fish [7,15].
 These have demonstrated that to reduce entanglement of turtles on the FAD itself, the surface structure should not be covered, or only covered with non-meshed material .
 Where the surface structure is covered then a log-shaped (i.e. cylindrical) or spherical floating object will deter turtles from climbing onto the FAD .

 If a sub-surface component is used, it should not be made from netting but from non-meshed materials such as ropes or canvas sheets .
 Entanglement can also be substantially reduced by other methods such as tightly wrapping the hanging nets with ropes, resulting in a tight cylinder, however, these eventually unfurl and become an entanglement risk.
-More detail on the construction of non-entangling and eco FADs can be found in the following (the ISSF guidebooks are also available in other languages at their website):
+More detail on the construction of non-entangling and biodegradable Eco FADs can be found in the following:

 The recommendations include advice on the use of biodegradable materials (such as jute, palm leaves, and bamboo), which help to avoid ghost fishing [4,13,19] and to reduce the amount of synthetic marine debris.